nyaruka/goflow/docs/md/expressions.md

 ## time(value)

 Tries to convert `value` to a time.
+If it is text then it will be parsed into a time using to the default time format.

 An error is returned if the value can't be converted.